Maastricht Art & Icons Walk with TEFAF

 Saint Servatius Bridge

-Maastricht railway station building
+Maastricht main railway station

 The monumental Maastricht Station, designed by George van Heukelom, was opened in 1916 and has recently been restored.
 The station is a fine example of technological progress at the time, with its reinforced concrete platform roof.
 After the restoration, old elements such as a fountain, murals and authentic floor and wall tiles have been made visible again.
 In the station hall, you can scan QR codes to learn more about this special building and its history.
 The station is not only an important transport hub, but also an architectural gem.